Hundreds of Cases Successfully Handled

 - Intentionally or recklessly inflicting bodily injury on any person

 - Participating in a sex act with any person that would constitute sexual abuse

 Burglary in the first degree is a class B felony and punishable by up to 25 years in prison.
-There is a mandatory minimum of 70% that a person would have to serve should they be convicted.
-In other words, the person would have to actually serve 17.5 years in prison.
-In prison lingo, this is called a quarter-seventy.
+There is not a mandatory minimum sentence if a person is convicted of burglary in the first degree, but it is a forcible felony.
+Since burglary in the first degree is a forcible felony, a person is not eligible for a deferred judgment.
 If a person attempts (a.k.a. attempted burglary in the first degree) to do any the above-mentioned, they are guilty of a class C felony.

 Burglary in the second degree occurs when:

 - Someone is present and the person entering the structure is in possession of an explosive device or a dangerous weapon, or bodily injury occurs.

 - There is at least one person present and the perpetrator does not have an explosive device, dangerous weapon, and no bodily injury occurs.